alephium/www/src/content/news/second-developer-workshop-re-implementing-friend-tech-s-smart-contract-in-ralph-806e3f6551aa/index.md

 **Simplicity:** Despite its popularity, the smart contract for Friend Tech is not overly complicated, making it a great example for educational purposes.

-**Sophistication:** While simple, the contract is sophisticated enough to demonstrate advanced features in Ralph, such as subcontracts and the <a href="/news/post/alephiums-aps-eliminating-evm-token-approval-risks-5407e7e70a33" >asset permission system (APS)</a>.
+**Sophistication:** While simple, the contract is sophisticated enough to demonstrate advanced features in Ralph, such as subcontracts and the [asset permission system (APS)](/news/post/alephiums-aps-eliminating-evm-token-approval-risks-5407e7e70a33).
 Especially on how APS makes it simpler and safer to build dApps on Alephium.

 ### What does the Solidity Smart Contract look like?

-The Friend.Tech smart contract can be found <a href="https://basescan.org/address/0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4#code" >here</a>.
+The Friend.Tech smart contract can be found [here](https://basescan.org/address/0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4#code).
 In this section, we’ll explain some of its notable features, so it is easier to understand the Ralph implementation.

 **Mappings**

-The solidity contract has two <a href="https://docs.soliditylang.org/en/v0.8.22/types.html#mapping-types" >mappings</a> (a way to store values): one represents the balance of all holders of a specific subject.
+The solidity contract has two [mappings](https://docs.soliditylang.org/en/v0.8.22/types.html#mapping-types) (a way to store values): one represents the balance of all holders of a specific subject.
 And other that represents the total of outstanding shares of a subject.
 The latter is used to calculate the buy and sell prices.

 <figure id="3dcb" class="graf graf--figure graf--iframe graf-after--p">